35 Reporting and writing research

 Which font allows [...] students to read a pangram the fastest, between a default and what is considered to be a 'easy to read' font.

+(A pangram is a sentence that uses every letter of the alphabet at least once.)
 In their Abstract, the conclusion was given as:

 1. Explain why this is a poorly-worded RQ.
 Rewrite the RQ.